openwisp/docker-openwisp/README.md

    bash -c 'echo "127.0.0.1 <your-dashboard-domain> <your-controller-domain> <your-radius-domain> <your-topology-domain>" >> /etc/hosts'
    ```

+## How to run selenium tests

+   **Step 1**: Install chrome browser:

+   Install chrome browser (example for linux debian/ubuntu systems):

+      sudo apt-get install google-chrome-stable

+   **Step 2**: Install chromedriver:

+   1. Check version of chrome browser by going to `chrome://settings/help` on your chrome browser
+   2. Download compatible chromedriver for example from: https://chromedriver.chromium.org/downloads
+   3. Extract chromedriver to one of directories from your `$PATH`

+   **Step 3**: Install selenium using pip:

+      pip install selenium

+   **Step 4**: Run tests with:

+      python tests/selenium_tests.py --headless

+   Alternatively you can run script without `--headless` argument in order to see operations done in UI

 # Makefile Options

 **Right now, this is only tentative guide.
 Errata may exist.
 Please report errors on the [gitter channel](https://gitter.im/openwisp/dockerize-openwisp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).**